squarooticus/caliboat/README.md

 First, make sure you have a working Docker installation.
 Please do not ask me for help with this.

-Second, add any files you might need inside the container (such as your Kindle for PC encryption key) to the app/ subdirectory.
+Second, add any files you might need inside the container (such as your Kindle for PC encryption key) to the `app/` subdirectory.

+Third, check `VMAP` in the `Makefile` for any necessary changes to volume mappings.

 Then, if you are able to run docker as your non-root user, simply run: